-Value Lighting - On April 17, 2014, the Company completed the acquisition of Value Lighting, a supplier of lighting solutions to the multifamily residential market.
-The purchase consideration aggregated \$39.3 million and consisted of cash of \$10.6 million funded with a loan from an affiliate, an unconditional obligation to issue an aggregate of 8,468,192 shares of common stock in four installments at six, twelve, eighteen and twenty-four months from the acquisition date, valued at \$20.9 million, and contingent consideration payable in cash or common stock at the option of the Company aggregating up to a total of \$11 million, valued at \$7.8 million, if certain revenue and EBITDA targets are achieved by Value Lighting during 2014 and 2015.
-The purchase price has been reduced by \$0.1 million based on the closing working capital.
-The Company acquired Value Lighting for its presence in the multifamily residential and construction markets, the experience of the management team, its customer base, operational and business development synergies.
+Value Lighting - On April 17, 2014, the Company completed the acquisition of Value Lighting, Inc. ("Value Lighting"), a supplier of lighting solutions to the multifamily residential market.
+The purchase consideration aggregated \$39.3 million and consisted of cash of \$10.6 million funded with a loan from an affiliate, an unconditional obligation to issue an aggregate of 8,468,192 shares of common stock in four installments at six, twelve, eighteen and twenty-four months from the acquisition date, valued at \$20.9 million, and contingent consideration payable in cash or common stock at the option of the Company aggregating up to a total of \$11 million, initially valued at \$7.8 million, if certain revenue and EBITDA targets are achieved by Value Lighting during 2014 and 2015.
+The Company acquired Value Lighting for its presence in the multifamily residential and construction markets, the experience of the management team, its customer base and operational and business synergies.